Commercial Leases In Economic Distress: Pre- and Post-Bankruptcy Strategies for Landlords

 Negotiating Lease Modifications With Distressed Tenants, Participating in the Bankruptcy Process

-This CLE webinar will guide landlord's counsel in handling the critical legal issues that arise before and after a tenant files for bankruptcy.
-The panel will outline strategies for commercial landlords to protect their interests and maximize recovery under state law and the Bankruptcy Code.
+This CLE webinar will guide landlord counsel in handling the critical legal issues that arise before and after a tenant files for bankruptcy.
+The panel will outline commercial landlords' strategies to protect their interests and maximize recovery under state law and the Bankruptcy Code.

 - Commercial tenant COVID-19 rent relief agreements and bankruptcy: current trends